 When employees have genuine relationships and are comfortable with one another, they work better as a team and collaborate more efficiently.
 If face-to-face get-togethers aren’t possible, video meetings and virtual tem building games can be the perfect alternative.

 They’re easy to set up, help connect people, and most importantly, increase employee engagement and productivity.

-Remote employees are faced with a huge challenge because they aren’t a part of any direct in-person communication, like a typical office worker gets.
-Research has proven that remote employees have weaker relationships with fellow colleagues than those who work in-house.
-And that isn’t so surprising when 65% of remote employees haven’t even had a group bonding session.
+Remote employees face a huge challenge because they don’t have the same in-person interaction and communication as office workers.
+Research shows remote employees have significantly weaker relationships with coworkers than those who work in-house.
+That’s not surprising since 65% of remote employees haven’t had a team-building session.

 - Match the fact to the colleague (the more unusual or unexpected the better)

 - Themed trivia (base it on a tradition, celebration, Hollywood, etc.)

 Objective: Keep the game clean as the purpose of team-building games for remote workers is to build comradery among your staff.

 Rules: On a video call, each employee should share a picture.
 The photo should be of something significant to them: their kids, their dog or cat, their favorite mug, a favorite TV show, or even the view from their apartment or house.
 The employees each share the story behind the picture they chose.

 Objective: This virtual team game should be used as an icebreaker when a new hire joins the company.
 It is a fun, surprising way to get to know one another and creates a casual atmosphere.